larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 ## Scope

-The IETF moderator team SHALL moderate all the IETF's various current and future participation channels.
-At present, these include mailing lists, chat channels, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.
+The IETF moderator team is responsible for establishing processes to address moderation needs across all IETF fora, both present and future, including, but not limited to, mailing lists, chat channels, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

+The moderation team is authorized to moderate all non-working group fora, including, the IETF discussion and the last-call mailing lists and all non-WG mailing lists, as well as area mailing lists.
+This also includes non-WG IETF-sponsored chat mechanisms.

+Interactions with WGs are discussed below.

 It is not expected that the moderator team will be monitoring every IETF channel, but rather that participants MAY and chairs SHOULD flag